cce2955/ignorebluecheck/readme.md

 # After Extension
 ![after extension](https://user-images.githubusercontent.com/44739551/234305447-ff161d63-1756-4c0d-81bc-85bdfe46a39b.png)

+# Installation
+Download a zip archive of this page, Go to your extensions, in the top right, toggle "developer mode", click "load unpacked", and after unzipping this archive, select this folder, activate the extension in your settings if needed but after that it should run on its own.
+Enjoy your peace.

 # What's blocked

 If demand is high I'll change it, but right now you can only see "who" you are ignoring, but all text, videos, and picture should be unable to load